dimitri/tpch-citus/README.md

 # Citus TPC-H tests

-The idea is to compare Citus Data with other Cloud Based offering that are competitor, namely Amazon RDS and Amazon Aurora services.
+The idea is to compare different PostgreSQL Cloud-based offerings.
 This repository contains a partial implementation of TPC-H with Direct Loading support for PostgreSQL and some scripting to orchestrate highly concurrent tests.

 ## Running the benchmarks